yurtemre7/steel-mouse/building.md

 ## 3. Creating the release

 After creating the standalone executable and the installer, you can create a release for the application.

+## CI / GitHub Actions

+The repository includes a Windows GitHub Actions workflow that builds the standalone executable with PyInstaller and compiles the Inno Setup installer.
+You can trigger it manually from the Actions tab (use the "Run workflow" button) or by pushing changes to `mouse.py`, `requirements.txt`, or the workflow file itself.
+The workflow uploads the installer (`SteelMouse_Setup.exe`).